-The Smart Energy Design Assistance Center (SEDAC) provides advice and analysis to assist public and private facilities within the State of Illinois in achieving energy efficiency savings and reducing the Illinois energy footprint.
+The Smart Energy Design Assistance Center (SEDAC) provides advice and analysis to assist public facilities within the State of Illinois in achieving energy efficiency savings and reducing the Illinois energy footprint.

 SEDAC Executive Director